[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 These are nice glossy, well illustrated catalogues from the golden period of Subbuteo.
 Unlike most of the other catalogues on these pages, these were not supplied in sets, but could be bought in your local supplier (10p initially, but 1981 was 20p).
 This meant they were given an accessory range number (C155) from 1978 to 1981.
 When I was a kid I owned (and treasured) the 1979 catalogue without the date on the front, so that catalogue always looks normal to me.
 However, shown next to the dated version, and the blank space looks glaring.
 Where's the date gone?

 1979: This was the first Subbuteo catalogue I ever owned, aged nine, and mine has long since lost its cover.
 Team numbers stuck at 322, although a few of the French teams discreetly changed colours.
 The accessory range was up to C166.
 These were not shown in order, but I think the ones still available were C100, C101, C102, C104, C106-C111, C113, C117-C119, C121, C123, C127-C135, C137, C139-C145, C147-C148, C153-C154 and C156-C166 which were new.
-C155 isn't mentioned, but it is actually the catalogue itself.
+C155 wasn't mentioned, but it was actually the catalogue itself.
 The cover was printed with and without the date.
 The players on the front cover were lightweights, and they slowly arrived in the team sets.
 Oddly, the rugby box switched back to the earlier one in the box illustrations.
-Top Scorer is introduced. many of the illustrations are the same as the previous year.
+Top Scorer was introduced.
+Many of the illustrations were the same as the previous year.

-1980: "Into the 80s with Subbuteo" Again, this is similar to the previous catalogues, but at least the pictures change, and it was an attractive catalogue.
+1980: "Into the 80s with Subbuteo" Again, this was similar to the previous catalogues, but at least the pictures changed, and it was an attractive catalogue.
 There were two pages of "new for 1980" items including Hockey, Rugby Sevens, and accessories to C178.
-Team numbers increased to 328, and this was the final catalogue to feature blank sides and every reference number.
-The accessories get a page listing.
+Team numbers increased to 328, and this was the final catalogue to feature every reference number, and therefore blank sides.
+The accessories have a page listing.
 C116 returned.
 C162-164 (the EPNS Cups) do not appear.
+They were on a price list dated February 79, but sold out on one dated July 79.

 1981: